Michael Felgate

-Michael Peter Felgate (born 1 April 1991) is an English footballer who plays for Cypriot side Anagennisi Deryneia as a defender.
+Michael Peter Felgate (born 1 April 1991) is an English footballer who plays as a defender.

 Career

 On 2 September 2012, Felgate made his debut for Ayia Napa in the Cypriot First Division, playing the full match in a 5-0 loss to Omonia Nicosia.

 Ahead of the 2019/20 season, Felgate joined ASIL Lysi.
 He joined Digenis Akritas Morphou for the 2020-21 season before returning to Anagennisi Deryneia.

 Personal life

 Felgate lived in England before moving to Cyprus at a young age.
 He has expressed a desire to represent the Cyprus national football team.